aerospike/aerospike-client-python/doc/query.rst

     .. method:: select(bin1[, bin2[, bin3..]])

+        .. deprecated:: 19.2.0

+            In the next major client release, calling this method after :meth:`Query.add_ops` was called on it will raise a :py:exc:`~aerospike.exception.ParamError` exception.

-        Set a filter on the record bins resulting from :meth:`results` or \
+        Set a filter on the record bins resulting from :meth:`results` or :meth:`foreach`.
-        :meth:`foreach`.

         If this method is called more than once on the same query instance, a :py:exc:`~aerospike.exception.ClientError` exception will be raised.

         If a selected bin does not exist in a record, it will not appear in the *bins* portion of that record tuple.

+        If this method is called after :meth:`Query.add_ops` was called on the same Query object, the selected bins in this call will be ignored during the query.

     .. method:: where(predicate[, ctx])